JetBrains/intellij-sdk-docs/topics/basics/indexing_and_psi_stubs/stub_indexes.md

 To access the data from an index, the following instance methods are used on the singleton instance managed by the implementation:

+#### Keys

-* `AbstractStubIndex.getAllKeys()/processAllKeys()` returns the list of all keys (processes all keys) in the index for the specified project (for example, the list of all class names found in the project).
+`AbstractStubIndex.getAllKeys()/processAllKeys()` returns the list of all keys (processes all keys) in the index for the specified project (for example, the list of all class names found in the project).

 > NOTE: These may return stale/out-of-date data.
-Use `StubIndex.getElements()` to obtain/verify actual existing elements for the given key (e.g., when iterating all keys to collect completion variants).
+See [](#elements) to obtain/verify actual existing elements for the given key (e.g., when iterating all keys to collect completion variants).

+#### Elements

-* [`StubIndex.getElements()`](%gh-ic%/platform/indexing-api/src/com/intellij/psi/stubs/StubIndex.java) returns the collection of PSI elements corresponding to a certain key (for example, classes with the specified short name) in the specified scope.
+[`StubIndex.getElements()`](%gh-ic%/platform/indexing-api/src/com/intellij/psi/stubs/StubIndex.java) returns the collection of PSI elements corresponding to a certain key (for example, classes with the specified short name) in the specified scope.

 **Example**: [`JavaAnnotationIndex`](%gh-ic%/java/java-indexing-impl/src/com/intellij/psi/impl/java/stubs/index/JavaAnnotationIndex.java)